Frédéric Yonnet: Early life

 Yonnet was born in Pont L'Eveque, Normandy, France.
 He is the younger of two sons born to French-Guyanese mother, Armande (Galas) Yonnet and Dominique Yonnet, a French civil engineer and part-time comedian and theater actor.
 His paternal grandfather, Jacques Yonnet, was the noted French artist, writer and author of Paris Noir, a memoir about Paris during the Nazi Occupation.

 As a child, Yonnet and his father performed as a comedy duo in small theaters across France.
 By the age of 14, he started playing drums and after demonstrating considerable promise as a drummer, he was selected to perform at the Marciac Jazz Festival.

 Throughout his childhood, Yonnet suffered with asthma.
 By 19, he decided to revisit an instrument he had as a child, the harmonica.
 After dedicating time to mastering the instrument, he noticed a significant decrease in his asthma attacks.
-Today, he carries a harmonica instead of an inhaler and his past experiences as a drummer influences his rhythmic and percussive style of harmonica playing.
+Today, he carries a harmonica instead of an inhaler and his past experiences as a drummer influence his rhythmic and percussive style of harmonica playing.